sms2002/Fishnet/README.md

 The end users can be restaurants or local consumers.
 This enables fishermen to get a greater share for their hard work and end users to receive the products at cheaper price compared to when buying from local agents.
+There is also a feature that allows the users to view the nutritional information of a specific fish species.
 <br /><br />

 ## ASSUMPTIONS